AppleDoc/picobrew-kegsmarts-api/PicoBrew KegSmarts API.md

 Values:
 * Fermentation: Appears to be static.
-* fT: Goal temperature in Farenheit of the fermentation session.
+* fT: Goal temperature in Fahrenheit of the fermentation session.
 * Time: Minutes remaining of fermentation session until the cold crash.
 * Crash Chill: Appears to be static.
 * cT: Goal temperature in Farenheit of the cold crash.